19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/The People of Mithrinia/Elf.md

 # Subcultures Lore

 *Elves are believed to be the first, and by far oldest, [Ancestry](../Ancestry.md) in Mithrinia.
-They have more varied cultures than the younger and shorter lived [Humans](Human.md) and [Lizardfolk](Lizardfolk.md).
+They have more varied cultures than the younger and shorter lived [Humans](Human.md) and Animalfolk.
 They are no hard mechanical differences between subcultures.
 The difference is just the predominant cultural and societal behaviors of that subculture.*

 ## Forest Elf (Sylvan)

 *Forest Elves (Sylvan) typically stay secluded in their forest kingdom of Glynwyn.
 They are famed for having wise scholars and powerful druids and mages due to their long life spans.
 They are often perceived as being snobby.
 They have complex internal politics due to old powerful families.
-The Sylvan Order is the primary overseeing body and values living harmoniously with nature, which their society generally does quite well.*
+The Sylvan Order is the primary overseeing body and values living harmoniously with nature, which their society generally does quite well, they revere [Silvanus](../../../Magic/Deities/Mithrinian%20Pantheons/Mithrinian%20Deities/Silvanus.md) and the [Sylvan Pantheon](../../../Magic/Deities/Mithrinian%20Pantheons/Sylvan%20Pantheon.md).*

 *Forest Elven culture tends to value harmony and balance above all else, and views the Empire as an affront to said balance.*